Y-E-R-A/Whitestone/README.md

 # Team: CodingGear                                                                           #
 # Authors: Ariel Torres Perez, Yomaira Rivera Albarran, Gustavo Hernandez Ortiz              #
 # Updated: 5/8/2019                                                                          #
-# Purpose: The purpose of this file is to detail the installtion process                     #
+# Purpose: The purpose of this file is to detail the installation process                     #
 #          for the Whitestone application                                                    #
 ##############################################################################################